crew-sherlock/Experiment1/docs/onboarding/adding-metrics.md

 1. Using the metric name as the "Input Key" and the output of the parse node as the "Input Value".

     ![Add Input](./assets/add-input.png)

+You are now all set.
+When in production, if you want to monitor your metrics, you should follow the  [observability recommendation](/docs/onboarding/observability.md) to enable App Insights for your flows and then use the [alerting recommendations](/docs/onboarding/alerting.md) to be able to get some alerts for your flows.

 ### Writing a Prompt